Foundation Models for Discovery and Exploration in Chemical Space: Impact of Data Quality on Compute-Optimal Scaling

 Inserting this into the scaling relation $T \propto R^\theta / d_t(R, \theta)$, we find that in the super-linear regime ($\theta > 1$), the saturation occurs early ($R \gg R_c(\theta)$), so $d_t \approx D_{\max}(\theta)$ and $T \propto R^\theta$ remains unchanged.
 In contrast, for $\theta < 1$ and $R \ll R_c(\theta)$, we have $d_t \approx D_{\max}(\theta) (R / R_c(\theta))^{1 - \theta}$, and thus $T \propto R^\theta$, capturing the softer, sub-linear scaling enabled by increased overlap.

-We hypothesize that this sub-linear scaling behavior could also arise from a finitary analysis of a compression problem, analogous to how the super-linear regime emerges from \ac{BEC} behavior in \ac{LDPC} peeling analyses.
+We hypothesize that this sub-linear scaling behaviour could also arise from a finitary analysis of a compression problem, analogous to how the super-linear regime emerges from \ac{BEC} behaviour in \ac{LDPC} peeling analyses.
 In particular, the dual of the \ac{BEC} --- \acf{BEQ}\cite{MYIterativeQuantizationUsing2004} --- may naturally yield the sub-linear form observed here.
 Recent work has shown that compression-based sample selection can improve data quality and enhance \ac{LLM} training \cite{YWW+EntropyLawStory2024}.